cmbigk/play-with-containers/README.md

 ## 🧪 Testing

-For detailed instructions on testing the endpoints using Postman, refer to the [Postman Test Guide](postman_instructions.md).
+For detailed instructions on testing the endpoints with Postman, inspecting PostgreSQL databases, and monitoring RabbitMQ, refer to the [Testing & Inspection Guide](testing_guide.md).

+## 📖 Infrastructure Deep-Dive

+For a detailed explanation of how the `Vagrantfile` and provisioning scripts work — including what Vagrant, PM2, and RabbitMQ do and why — see the [Infrastructure Explainer](infrastructure_explainer.md).

 ## 📐 Design Choices